solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 At the very core, an application will consumer CPU, memory, disk and network.
-Finding the right target hosting platform while balancing costs is a vital skill to have and by learning from the examples provided throughout this guide, you will have a nice base of knowledge to start from.
+Finding the right target hosting platform while balancing costs is a vital skill to have and by learning from the examples provided throughout this guide, developers with have a nice base of knowledge to start from.

 ### Checklist

--   Reference architectures can give you ideas on how to use a product
+-   Reference architectures can provide ideas on how to use a product.
--   Utilize the knowledge others have to build your own applications
+-   Utilize the knowledge others have to build your own applications.
--   Implement common proven patterns in your architectures
+-   Implement common proven patterns in your architectures.

 # 12 / Customer stories